 - They carry the seed over dozens of feet (several meters).

-- The wings are designed to drop swiftly when wind slows down.
+- The wing-like strands are designed to drop swiftly when wind slows down.

 - This usually happens near obstacles like trees or cliffs: exactly what the next generation needs to climb up and twine around!